mdyousufreja/Citibike-Tableau-Challenge-reja/README.md

 ## Files ##

-Downloaded the 6 months of Cirttibike data as CSV from April to September 2023 data using the link to get started: [Citi Bike Data](https://citibikenyc.com/system-data).
+Downloaded the 6 months of Citibike data as CSV from April to September 2023 data using the link to get started: [Citi Bike Data](https://citibikenyc.com/system-data).

 1. Combined the 6 months of data and created a single CSV database.
    - Used Jupyter Notebook to do this process.